Skip to main content

 Program Overview

-The Division of Pediatric Gastroenterology is delighted to offer up to two four Van Laeken summer research opportunity for medical students completing their first year of training.
-Our division, one of the top pediatric gastroenterology programs in the nation, has an excellent record of innovative basic and translational research.
+The Division of Pediatric Gastroenterology, Hepatology, and Nutrition is delighted to offer up to four Van Laeken summer research opportunities for medical students completing their first year of training.
+Our division, one of the top pediatric gastroenterology programs in the nation, has an excellent record of innovative basic, translational, and clinical research.
 The first step in the development of a working scientific skillset is applicable in any future medical career and is a critical instrument for the next generation physician.
 Execution of the IMPRS program within the Division of Pediatric Gastroenterology will provide a structured ten-week summer experience aimed to develop basic research skills and knowledge within clinical and translational investigation focused in pediatric gastroenterology.
 The long-term goal of this program is to increase medical student exposure and experience to research methods, foster scientific intrigue, and nurture hypothesis-driven investigation beyond the traditional medical education program.

 Research

-Students will work with Jean Molleston, MD, and faculty within the division, all with active research programs related to inflammatory bowel disease, gastrointestinal motility, liver disease, pancreatitis and nutrition.
+Students will work with Brian DeBosch, MD, PhD and faculty within or closely affiliated with the division, provided the research to be undertaken is topical.
+This includes all faculty with active research programs related to inflammatory bowel disease, gastrointestinal motility, liver disease, pancreatitis, and nutrition.
 Faculty investigators participate in numerous national databases and treatment studies, clinical trials, large multi-center studies, and evidence-based outcomes research that translate into improved care for pediatric gastrointestinal patients.
-The group is part of Improve Care Now, a network of clinicians, researchers, parents and patients dedicated to quality improvement and transformational health care for children with inflammatory bowel disease.
+The group is part of Improve Care Now, a network of clinicians, researchers, parents, and patients dedicated to quality improvement and transformational health care for children with inflammatory bowel disease.
+In addition, the division harbors a basic and translational scientific liver disease interest toward examining the mechanistic bases for fatty liver disease, obesity, diabetes, and insulin resistance using animal models, human patient-derived organoid cultures, and isolated murine hepatocytes.

 Eligibility

 Medical students in good standing who will have completed their first year by the summer program onset are eligible to apply.
 The student will be paired with a highly qualified faculty mentor for the 10-week summer research program.
 This program is only available in the Indianapolis area.
-Two slots will be available for 2024.
+Three to four slots will be available for 2025.

 Outcome of Research Projects